Westminster Food & Nutrition Forum

 This conference will examine next steps for gene-edited food development, production and regulation in England.

-The conference will be an opportunity for stakeholders and policymakers to examine next steps for policy to support the delivery of gene-edited food production, with secondary legislation being put in place to secure the implementation of the Genetic Technology (Precision Breeding) Act 2023.
+It will bring stakeholders and policymakers together to examine next steps for policy to support the delivery of gene-edited food production, with secondary legislation recently being laid before Parliament to secure implementation of the Genetic Technology (Precision Breeding) Act 2023, alongside publication of guidance outlining requirements of the new regulatory framework that will apply to precision-bred organisms.

-Strategic priorities for R&D will be discussed, alongside avoiding ecosystem harm to the food system adapts to climate change.
+Strategic priorities for R&D will be discussed, alongside avoiding ecosystem harm to the food system as it adapts to climate change.

 The agenda looks at priorities for regulation, with the FSA consulting on a framework for gene-edited food production.
 Areas for discussion include funding and investment priorities, strategies for tackling barriers to market development, implications of cross-border regulatory divergence, and issues for intellectual property rights